danielboots/fytletic/README.md

 | 33                             | Site Owner   | Provide support for fighers and gyms to grow the network                                 | To encourage on boarding of investors and sponsorship. |

+**First-time visitor Goals**

+* Allow visitors to learn that the site is a Fighter and Gym Network.
+* Home screen prompting registration if logged out.
+* See snippets and general rating of latest created or top fighters and Gyms on the home page.

+**Frequent visitor Goals**

+* Encouragement to register for more functionality, such as adding profile and writing news topics.
+* Read and learn more about the Fighters and gyms on the site.
+* Share these profiles on other social media outlets increasing site and fighter exposure.
+* Publish their fighter news complete with CRUD functionality so the ability to edit and delete if needed (encouraging publication as can be deleted if not confident)

+**Development Goals**

+* Demonstrate a solid foundational knowledge of the Python language and the Django framework.
+* Increase knowledge of Postrgres and also database relationships in general through CRUD dev and Django models.
+* Learn more indepth about Model View Controller and increase my ability to follow the YAGNI and KISS principals.
+* Build up a portfolio of relevant projects suited to my needs

+**Website owner Goals**

+* Encourage site use and exposure from allowing sharing and having a site that is easy to learn and use.
+Simple and effective interaction.
+* Fewer steps to publishing as possible vs competitors.
+* Easy registration to onboard new fighters and gyms, allowing for exponential growth through 3rd party content creation.

+## 🏗️ **Structure: How we present information:**
+___

+The web application will consist of typical navigation and structure which will conform to web best practices.
+By this, we would expect the navigation menu items to be located to the top right-hand corner of the web app.
+To the left, we will employ a Navigation bar logo which doubles as the main Home or index.html link.